Policies

 - Exempted absences include:

-- Medical appointments with a doctor’s note.
+- Health appointments with a provider’s note

 - Funeral/death in family